-When a mistreatment form is submitted, it is routed directly to the Assistant Dean for Student Affairs, who chairs the Executive Committee of the Committee on the Learning Environment (COLE).
-The Executive Committee also consists of the Senior Associate Dean for Medical Education, the Associate Dean for Medical Education, the Associate Dean for Medical Education, the Associate Dean for Diversity and Multicultural Affairs, the Senior Associate Dean for Academic Affairs, and the Associate Dean for Student Affairs.
+When a mistreatment form is submitted, it is routed directly to the Associate Dean for Student Affairs, who chairs the Executive Committee of the Committee on the Learning Environment (COLE).
+The Executive Committee also consists of the Senior Associate Dean for Medical Education, the Associate Dean for Medical Education, the Associate Dean for Diversity and Multicultural Affairs, the Senior Associate Dean for Academic Affairs, and the Associate Dean for Student Affairs.